 In this section we briefly present applications of bivariate Poisson models on athletic data.
 We have used the data of Italian football championship (Serie A) for season 1991-92 presented in Karlis and Ntzoufras (2003) to illustrate how we can handle such data using our algorithms and R functions.
 The data consist of pairs of counts indicating the number of goals scored by each of the two competing teams.
 As covariates we have used dummy variables to model the team strength.
-In modelling outcomes of football games, it has been observed an excess of draws and small over-dispersion.
+In modeling outcomes of football games, it has been observed excess of draws and small over-dispersion; see for example in Karlis and Ntzoufras (2000, 2003).
 Introducing diagonal inflated models we correct for both the over-dispersion and the excess of draws.